 They may opt for friendship for the sole reason of avoiding the discomfort of ending your relationship.

-Avoid this by going no contact if you do not want to be friends and you’re only interested in being romantically involved with your ex.
+Avoid this by going without contact if you do not want to be friends and you’re only interested in being romantically involved with your ex.

 Related post: Does no contact work with an avoidant ex?